Hydrographics Program

 • determine ordinary high water levels (OHWL) of public waters;

-• provide technical support and information to DNR Waters staff, local government units, consultants, and the public.
+• provide technical support and information to DNR staff, local government units, consultants, and the public.

-The director of DNR Waters has been delegated authority from the DNR commissioner for administering the majority of the state water law contained in Minnesota Statutes, Chapter 103 G. Chapter 103G gives the commissioner authority to regulate work in public waters; control the appropriation and use of water; ensure the safety of dams; and conduct water resource surveys, investigations, and studies.
+The director of DNR Ecological and Waters Resources has been delegated authority from the DNR commissioner for administering the majority of the state water law contained in Minnesota Statutes, Chapter 103 G. Chapter 103G gives the commissioner authority to regulate work in public waters; control the appropriation and use of water; and conduct water resource surveys, investigations, and studies.
 Specifically, Section 103G.121, Subdivision 1 authorizes the commissioner to conduct survey work necessary to properly manage Minnesota's water resources: "The commissioner may conduct surveys, investigations, and studies, and prepare maps of the waters of the state and topography of the state to implement this chapter."

 Clientele, Products and Services

-Primary clientele are all units within DNR Waters, including field hydrologists.
+Primary clientele are all units within DNR, including field hydrologists.
 Secondary clientele are others who need water resources information, including other DNR divisions and bureaus, other agencies and local units of government, consulting engineers, and the public.
 Primary products and services include:

 • obtaining field survey data and information needed for technical analyses;